-Before joining Reform Scotland Alison was a senior account manager with PPS, which provides lobbying, communications and consultation advice to the property and development industry.
+Before joining Reform Scotland Alison was a senior account manager with PPS, which provides communications and consultation advice to the property and development industry.
 She also spent 10 years as a Girl Guide leader and continues to help as and when she can.

 PA to Director